<< Go back to Posts

 This single prompt did the job:

-Hello, this repo, openRGB allows to control keyboard lights on Linux.
-They support a wide range of keyboard.
+Hello, this repo, OpenRGB, allows you to control keyboard lights on Linux.
+They support a wide range of keyboards.
 Mine is a MysticLight MS-1565, which is supported.
 I would like to

-program the LEDs thanks to a python script, not a GUI.
-Therefore, I would like you to create a folder py_wrapper, where there, you create a class to interact with my keyboard,
+program the LEDs with a Python script, not a GUI.
+Therefore, I would like you to create a folder py_wrapper, where you create a class to interact with my keyboard,

-and put all the necessary material there.
-This folder can be moved outside of here, to be reused alone.
-Please search the necessary element and implement a simple python class
+and put all the necessary files there.
+This folder can be moved outside of here, to be reused on its own.
+Please search the necessary elements and implement a simple Python class

 to interact with

-It took me 5% of my 5 hours team credits to get a basic example running.
+It took 5% of my 5-hour team credits to get a basic example running.

-• one file with the controler interface (the class which help interacting with the keboard)
+• one file with the controller interface (the class that helps interact with the keyboard)

-• one example file, a basic way for switching the colors of the leds.
+• one example file, a basic way to switch the colors of the LEDs.

-Then, I asked a bunch of other stuff: create more effects, make the repo more organized, create a simulator (so I can test programming pattern while not being on my personal computer)
+Then I asked for a bunch of other things: create more effects, make the repo more organized, create a simulator (so I can test programming patterns while not being on my personal computer)

 Ocean Wave